Do you already have a Product-Market Fit (PMF)?

 - Your growth stagnates again

-Brian Balfour, on the other hand, says that the key thing is to have a product, channel, market and model that fit together seamlessly, and that you shouldn’t put all your focus solely on the product and market, but should therefore also think about your sales channels and profitability.
+Brian Balfour says that the key thing is to have a product, channel, market and model that fit together seamlessly, and that you shouldn’t put all your focus solely on the product and market, but should therefore also think about your sales channels and profitability.

 In that case, the only difference that a Product-Market Fit (PMF) brings compared to not having a PMF is a faster form of growth stagnation: